discoverhannahs/summerofmagic/_posts/2016-07-29-harry-potter-secret-fridays.markdown

 <hr>

 *Friday 26 August*
-**Spells**
+**Magical charms**

-After being into teams using the magic sorting hat, children will be able to make their own quill pen and practice their penmanship, before trying out some spells.
-Aparecium reveals invisible ink, Avifors turns small objects into birds, or what about creating your own spell?
+After being put into teams using the magic sorting hat, children will then get to make some Hogwarts money and a magic wallet – but this isn’t just any wallet and nothing is as it seems.

 <hr>